shvets/linux_provision/README.md

 ssh vagrant@22.22.22.22
 ```

-Your linux box initial setup is completed now and ready to use.
+Your initial setup of linux box is completed now and ready to use.

 ## Installing and configuring Docker

-Docker is an open-source project that helps you to create and manage **Linux containers**.
-Containers are like extremely lightweight VMs - they allow code to run in isolation from other containers.
+Docker helps you create and manage **Linux containers** - extremely lightweight VMs.
+Containers allow code to run in isolation from other containers.
 They safely share the machine's resources, all without the overhead of a hypervisor.

 In order to use Docker you have to install these programs: